iron-io/iron_worker_ruby_ng/README.md

 ### codes.download(code_id, options = {})

-Download code package with specified id and returns it to you as array of bytes.
+Downloads the code package with specified id and returns it to you as array of bytes.
 Visit http://dev.iron.io/worker/reference/api/#download_a_code_package for more information about options.

 ```ruby
 data = client.codes.download('1234567890')